Systems vs Goals: Why Habit Systems Beat Targets Every Time

 - Communicating intent.
 Goals are useful social objects.
 They tell other people what you're working on.
 Systems are harder to explain.

 The problem isn't goals per se.
 It's using goals as the primary mechanism for behavior change rather than as context for system design.
+Fifty years of goal setting research point the same way: specific, challenging targets improve performance, but only when paired with feedback and a plan for execution.

 The sequence that works: Set a goal to give direction.
 Then immediately shift focus to the system.
 Let the system run.
 Check back on the goal periodically to confirm you're pointed the right direction.
 Adjust the system if needed.